openwfm/wrf-fire/README.txt

 and move the two libraries someplace, like /usr/local/lib Then set up the environment accordingly, as in setenv LAPACK "-L/usr/local/lib -llapack -lblas"
+(of course, replace the path by the location where you put lapack and blas)